About Our Organization

 Internal Structure and Organization:

-GAELO is comprised of a board of directors, an executive director, a steering committee, and an advisory council.
+GAELO is comprised of a board of directors, an executive director, Task Force leaders and members, and an advisory council.
 All members, advisors, and our executive director serve on a volunteer basis.

 Board of Directors